Goode Street School (1925-1998)

 In 1998, or early 1999, Goode Street School at 1000 Goode Street, Montgomery, Alabama was demolished by Liberty Design & Contruction Company, Inc. In 2001 the brand new E.D.
 Nixon Elementary School opened on the same spot to replace the old school.
 If you have Google Earth, you can open this file to go there.

+My name is Ken Seamon.
 This nostalgic page is dedicated to the old Goode Street School (also known as Goode Street Elementary School) that was demolished.
 It was my first school, and I was there from the 1st grade to the 4th grade (1959 to 1963).
-My brother, a year older than me, went there too.
-My teachers were, in order: Mrs. Lewis, Mrs. Harbin, Mrs. Osteen, and Mrs. Dubois - splendid teachers all.
+My brother (Dan), who is a year and 6 months older than me, went there too.
+My teachers were, in order: Mrs. Lewis, Mrs. Harbin, Mrs. Osteen, and Mrs. DuBose - splendid teachers all.
 The school Principal was Mr. Henry McNeil.

 Goode Street School was an elementary school for grades 1 to 6.
 It opened its doors in 1925, and many thousands of students passed through its halls in 70+ years.
 When it was torn down to make way for the new school, it pretty much vanished from all but the memories of the remaining alumni.
 There are no records of its history on the Internet, nor any pictures of it until this page was published today (9-Nov-09).
 [The above picture, taken by me in 1977, is hereby placed in the Public Domain.]
 I'm sure that there must be offline archival records in various state and county files, but I don't have access to them, as I'm now living outside the USA.
 It would be nice to find and publish a blueprint, or architectural drawing, of the school.